 The bottom line is that while you'll want to limit any "human" food for your dog, yogurt falls within the "ten percent" rule that's often used by veterinarians—that is, treats like yogurt should comprise no more than ten percent of the calories your dog consumes every day.
 As such, factors such as your dog's size and weight will play a role in how much yogurt they can tolerate, as will any underlying health issues.
-Generally speaking, if approved by your veterinarian, adding a tablespoon to his or her food will likely be a safe and welcome addition to your dog, who will reap at least some of yogurt's health benefits while adding a new and exciting texture to their meal.
+Generally speaking, if approved by your veterinarian, adding a tablespoon of yogurt to his or her food will likely be a safe addition to your dog, who will reap at least some of yogurt's health benefits while adding a new and exciting texture to their meal.